 Students will not be eligible for residence on campus during their period of temporary withdrawal.

 Students who are temporarily withdrawn retain their classification as a student of the University and continue to be exempt from paying Council Tax.
+(This is based on an expectation that you will return to your course.
+If you do not, the Council may require to pay in retrospect.)

 Students may request a second consecutive period of temporary withdrawal of 12 months, but any such request must be accompanied both by the support of the Department and by evidence as to the reason for the request.
 A third consecutive period of temporary withdrawal will only be permitted in the most exceptional cases and will be considered by the Academic Registrar.
 Students are normally permitted no more than two years (individually or consecutively) of temporary withdrawal during their course of study.